mo-musaad/Talabat-Clone-Application/README.md

     ---> Make an order.
         o The order shows the total price (price of meal*quantity)

-    ❖ Ability to sort and search meals and restaurants
+    ❖ Ability to sort and search for meals and restaurants
-    ❖ The customer can put meals in a cart and order them
+    ❖ The customer can put meals in cart then place order